silverstripe/cwp/docs/en/developer.md

 These instructions are only necessary if you want to develop or use the PDF export functionality in your local development environment.

-The instructions below assume you're on a Linux environment.
+The instructions below assume you're on a Linux Debian or Ubuntu environment.
 There is a Mac OS X download, and there may be a Windows binary for `wkhtmltopdf` but they have not been tested.
 </div>

  1. [Download wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/downloads/list) for your system type: